kitsiosk/muofuzz/README.md

 ## MAGMA
 We provide the code to run our MAGMA experiments.
 The folder `magma/` is a fork of the [MAGMA repo](https://github.com/HexHive/magma) enriched with MuoFuzz.

-Refer to the [MAGMA docs](https://hexhive.epfl.ch/magma/docs/getting-started.html)  for instruction on how setup MAGMA and prepare the experiments (how to select fuzzers and target programs, where to find the outputs etc).
+Refer to the [MAGMA docs](https://hexhive.epfl.ch/magma/docs/getting-started.html)  for instruction on how to setup MAGMA and prepare the experiments (how to select fuzzers and target programs, where to find the outputs etc).
-Note that, some requirements for MAGMA may conflict with some requirements of FuzzBench (e.g. different docker installation).
-For this reason, we used different machines for the two benchmarks and suggest users to do the same.
+Note that the docker requirements of MAGMA may conflict with the docker requirements of FuzzBench, hence we used different machines for the two benchmarks.

 Then, to run for example MuoFuzz, AFL++, and MOPT in the `sqlite3` target program, edit the `magma/tools/captain/.captainrc` file as follows
 ```